HJReachability/Tracking/README.md

 * When iterating through a vector, we name the index something like `ii` instead of just `i`.
 This makes it super easy to find and replace the iterator later.
 * We use the `const` specifier whenever possible.
 * We try to include optional guard statements with meaningful debug messages wherever possible.
 These may be toggled on/off with the `ENABLE_DEBUG_MESSAGES` cmake option.
 * Whenever it makes sense, we write unit tests for self-contained functionality and integration tests for dependent functions and classes.
-Theese are stored in the `test/` directory.
+These are stored in the `test/` directory.